-No. Your claims can only be on items that are necessary for the growth of your business.
-This will vary depending on your business, of course, but should usually be self explanatory.
+No. Your claims can only be on items that are necessary for your business.
+This will vary depending on your business, of course, but should usually be fairly obvious.

 I’m not a tradie, can I still claim?

-If you run a small business of any kind you might be entitled to make claims on your purchases, providing they fit certain guidelines.
+Absolutely.
+This is for small businesses of any kind, and as of 2017 that generally means any Australian business with annual turnover under $10 million.
+No matter what industry you're in you might be entitled to make claims on your purchases, providing they fit certain guidelines.